hUwUtao/langbaton/README.md

 Because the server isn't funded anymore.
 I decided to public the source code, and soon be used somewhere \([here it is](https://langdua.net), just without partial hydration thing bcof SPA\).
 Have fun

+> And we also have [experimental paywall page](https://github.com/hUwUtao/langbaton-paywall)

 ## Features

 - Cool looking website